pydantic/datafusion-query-cache/README.md

 **WIP this project is very early.**

-Crate to cache the intermediate results of queries on timeseries data in DataFusion.
+Cache the intermediate results of queries on timeseries data in DataFusion.

 What's supported:
 * [x] `GROUP BY` aggregation queries with a static lower bound